 - 1. Prior to filing a request to compel or limit data requests, the parties to the dispute must have previously met and conferred in a good faith effort to informally resolve the dispute. - 2.
 The party seeking to compel or to limit data requests bears the burden of proving the reasons why Energy Safety should compel or limit the data request. - 3.
 A request to compel or limit a data request must include: - a.
 Facts showing a good-faith attempt at an informal resolution of the data request dispute presented by the request, - b.
 The data request or portion of the data request at issue, - c.
 Basis to compel or limit the data request, and - d.
-A proposed determination that clearly indicates the relief requested. - 4.
-A response from a stakeholder or electrical corporation must be submitted within three business days of the date that the request was submitted to Energy Safety.
-If no
+A proposed order determination that clearly indicates the relief requested. - 4.
+A response from a stakeholder or electrical corporation to a request to compel or limit a data request must be submitted within 3three business days of the date that the request was submitted to Energy Safety.
+If the object of a request submits no response no response is submitted to a request to compel or limit a data request, then the request will be deemed granted.

-- response is submitted to a request to compel or limit a data request, then the request will be deemed granted. - 5.
-Energy Safety will take requests to compel or limit a data request under consideration and will issue a determination on a request to compel or limit a data request after the request and response(s) have been submitted.
-Energy Safety may request clarification or additional information from the parties to the dispute prior to issuing a determination.
-Responses to such requests for clarification or additional information must be submitted within three3-business days of the date of the request.
+5. Energy Safety will take requests to compel or limit a data request under consideration and will issue a determination on a request to compel or limit a data request after the request and response(s) have been submitted.
+Energy Safety may issue questions to both the requestor and respondent request clarification or additional information from the parties to the dispute prior to issuing a determination.
+Responses to such requests for clarification or additional information must be submitted within three3 business days of the date of the request.